intermine/training-portal/content/_index.md

 {{< /lead >}}

 ## Training Workshops

 We typically carry out a few training workshops each year - keep your eye on our [calendar](https://intermineorg.wordpress.com/events/) or [twitter feed](https://twitter.com/intermineorg) to find out when registration is open.
-The [materials are available online](http://intermine.org/training-workshops/) and designed to be worked through in a self-led or tutor-led manner.

 ## Materials